natescode/silicon/docs/assignment.md

     @name firstName
     @name firstName:string

 Silicon has 100% type inference, the developer **NEVER** needs to write types.
-Types may be optionally added after identifiers with `:type` syntax for clarity, or `Sigil --type file.si` can add them for you.
+Types may be optionally added after identifiers with `:type` syntax for clarity, or `sgl --annotate file.si` can add them for you.

 ### Assignment

 `=` is for assignment.

 Silicon by default is immutable and pure.
-This means reference have reference transparency.
+This means reference have referencial transparency.

-    x = 3;
+    @name x = 3;
     x = 5; // error: assignment to immutable variable 'x'

 Referencial Tranparency